JCMexplains/writing-for-success-2023/textbook.md

 The University of Kansas Writing Center is an excellent resource. https://www.writing.ku.edu/guides

-## 13.5 APA and MLA Documentation and Formatting: End-of-Chapter Exercises
+## 13.5 APA And MLA Documentation And Formatting: End-of-chapter Exercises

 Exercises